Welcome to the College of Education and Allied Studies (CEAS) web page. We are delighted that you have an interest in our programs and services.

 The College of Education and Allied Studies (CEAS) is committed to "Preparing Leaders Committed to Social Justice and Democracy," a commitment reflected in our mission, values and goals.
 Our mission is "To prepare collaborative leaders, committed to professional excellence, social justice and democracy, who will influence a diverse and interconnected world.”
 To develop such leaders, we seek and value the significant involvement of our partners from schools, business and community.

 Our mission statement is grounded in a set of shared values which are reflected in our curriculum, activities and organizational culture.
 We value excellence in teaching; collaboration and partnerships; assessment and evaluation; and equity and diversity.
 We envision ourselves becoming a college exemplifying the ideals of social justice and democracy, distinguished by excellence in teaching, vibrant programs and graduates who are powerful forces in their communities.

 All our degree programs are fully accredited by the Western Association of Schools and Colleges.
-Additionally, our credential programs are approved by California’s Commission on Teacher Credentialing and our education degrees are approved by the National Council on the Accreditation of Teacher Education.
+Additionally, our credential programs are approved by California's Commission on Teacher Credentialing.
 Our goal in CEAS is to develop and implement curricula, programs, and activities which will improve schools and the quality of life of the individuals served by our graduates.
-Our distinguished graduates are teachers, counselors, school administrators, school psychologists, restaurant and tourism managers, marriage/family therapists, park and recreation directors, coaches, and physical therapists, among other professions.
+Our distinguished graduates are teachers, counselors, school administrators, school psychologists, restaurant and tourism managers, marriage/family therapists, park and recreation directors, coaches, and physical and recreation therapists, among other professions.

 We are confident that, together with our partners, we successfully achieve our mission "to prepare collaborative leaders, committed to social justice and democracy who will influence a diverse and interconnected world."
 Our graduates are the tangible evidence of this success.